orszoooo/Balancer/README.md

 - 3D view configuration (distance of the camera from the ball and balancer)
 - Support for setting the ball position with a mouse click
 - Support for application's window resizing
+- Full implementation of the serial commands (receiving and sending parameters)
+- Balancer object(OOP programming) that stores all parameters of balancer for better organization of the code
+- Arduino app to test all commands and simulate ball position

 # List of commands - communication between balancer and computer
 Coming out of the app: